Cidolfus1833/Temp-TM20AP/TM-Alpha/Procedure.md

 ## Procedure for installing and testing this Alpha.

+# this file and folder are no more up to date.
+They will be deleted

 # Require
 A paid version of Trackmania 2020
 The openplanet pluging https://openplanet.dev